Q: If I've experienced sexual harassment or assault, who can I talk to?

 Q: If I have an Illinois concealed carry permit can I carry a firearm on campus?

 A: No. University buildings and grounds are exempt from the Illinois Concealed Carry Act.
 A concealed carry holder with a firearm visiting the campus would be required to securely store their firearm within their vehicle before proceeding onto the campus.

 Q: Where can I smoke?

-A: Somewhere else, please.
-Smoking is prohibited on Judson University property (including parking lots) and students, employees and visitors are expected to comply with this policy.
-If you must smoke, please walk off campus, both the neighborhood next to Judson campus and the Tyler Creek Forest Preserve are accessible by pedestrian and popular places for smokers.
+A: Smoking is prohibited on Judson University property (including parking lots) and students, employees and visitors are expected to comply with this policy.
+If you must smoke, please walk off campus, both the west River Road paved trail and the Tyler Creek Forest Preserve are accessible by pedestrians and popular places for smokers.

 Q: Is skateboarding/rollerblading allowed?